-The powers delegated to the Executive Committee are set down in Point 21.2 above.
+The powers delegated to the Executive Committee are established in Point 21.2 above.

-29. Description of the powers of each of the committees established and a summary of activities undertaken in exercising said powers
+29. Description of the powers of each of the committees established and a summary of the activities undertaken in exercising the said powers

 CORPORATE GOVERNANCE COMMITTEE